joaquimnet/rust-playground/README.md

 ## 01 - CLI News

-A program that uses an API to read FFXIV news.
+A program that uses an API to read top headlines.